-- Taking part in any Academy-organised or academy-related activity. - Travelling to and from the Academy. - Taking part in behaviour whilst wearing Academy uniform. - Behaviour which could have repercussions for the orderly running of the Academy. - Behaviour which poses a threat to another student or member of Academy staff. - Behaviour against other people, which is related to their involvement with the Academy e.g. Bullying/including cyberbullying of another student outside of Academy hours. - Any form of anti-social behaviour both inside and outside of the Academy.
+- Taking part in any Academy organised or Academy related activity. - Travelling to and from the Academy. - Taking part in behaviour whilst wearing Academy uniform. - Behaviour which could have repercussions for the orderly running of the Academy. - Behaviour which poses a threat to another student or member of Academy staff. - Behaviour against other people, which is related to their involvement with the Academy e.g. Bullying/including Cyber Bullying of another student outside of Academy hours. - Any form of anti-social behaviour both inside and outside of the Academy.

-Sanctions will be issued depending on the behaviour, these may include detentions, community service on or offsite etc.
+consequences will be issued depending on the behaviour, these may include detentions, community service on or offsite etc.

-Academy Sanctions
+Academy consequences